Skip to content

 • Know what your athlete will be wearing, to easily spot them on the fly.

-• Bring a snack, money for coffee, apply sunscreen and wear comfy shoes!
+• Bring a snack, personal refreshments, apply sunscreen, and wear comfy shoes!

 Where to Watch